A practical guide on how to keep safe when volunteering during the Coronavirus pandemic

-The virus is believed to have originated in the city Wuhan in the Hubei province of China.
-Though full knowledge of the specifics of the virus is still limited, it is not believed to be airborne.
-It is believed to be spread through infected respiratory droplets being transferred from an infected person to a non-infected person both directly or through contact with an infected surface area.
+Although full knowledge of the variants of virus are currently limited, it is known to be spread through infected respiratory droplets being transferred from an infected person to a non-infected person in close contact or through contact with an infected surface area.

 In times of crisis and emergency, it is important we all come together to protect and support each other.

 It is vital to acknowledge that to have any chance of looking after your volunteers effectively, the aim of your work must solely be to prevent as many infections happening as possible.
 You must assume that anyone could be infected with the virus and could be spreading it asymptomatically.